Tips for Having a More Productive Day

 If you have trouble sticking to time limits, use a timer.
 There are many different ways to do this, but one of the simplest is to set a timer on your phone.
 When you start working on a task, set the timer for the amount of time you have to work.
 Once the timer goes off, stop working and move on to the next task.

-If you’re new to this concept, try the Pomodoro Technique.
-This is a time management technique that involves working for 25 minutes and then taking a 5-minute break.
 After four “pomodoros,” or work periods, take a longer break of 15-20 minutes.
 This technique is helpful because it breaks down your work into manageable chunks, and the short breaks help to keep you focused and prevent burnout.

 Take Regular Breaks

 In addition to taking breaks between tasks, make sure to take regular breaks throughout the day.
 Every couple of hours, get up and stretch your legs or grab a cup of coffee.
-This will help to keep you energized and focused.
+This short break will help to keep you energized and focused.

 If you find yourself getting overwhelmed, take a longer break.
 Go for a walk in the nature will help you to clear your head and come back feeling refreshed.
 A short nap will also do wonders for your energy levels.